 SomoS’ International Berlin Artist Residency Program offers cultivated, supportive and stimulating surroundings to international visiting artists wishing to realize an artistic project in Berlin.
 The residency, normally completed within three months, is focused on production, experience, critical discourse, networking, and local participation.
 Staying at SomoS, participants will become a part of a thriving artistic community with an active exhibition and event program and will easily and swiftly become well-acquainted with the creative, networked city that is Berlin.

-Residents will be provided with accommodation in furnished living/working studios with access to shared areas of SomoS such as a large fully-equipped kitchen, a big social living space and salon (suitable for screenings or meetings) and office facilities.
+Residents will be provided with accommodation in furnished living/working studios with access to shared areas of SomoS such as a large fully-equipped kitchen, a big social living space and salon and office facilities.

 Joaquin Margulis Luchsinger